 It’s not uncommon for a borrower to file their returns while at the same time applying for a mortgage.
 Because jumbo lending guidelines require the two most recent returns, it’s possible the most recent may have been filed but not yet accepted by the IRS.
 In this instance, the borrowers may have to wait for the loan application to proceed until the IRS issues the acceptance designation.

 Business owners will also need to provide a year to date profit and loss statement in addition to their most recent bank statements.
 Sometimes lenders can ask for up to 12 months of statements in order to not necessarily verify sufficient cash to close but to verify consistent income from month-to-month.
 If the qualifying income is $16,041 per month the lender will then look for an average amount of at least that amount every month.

 Jumbo lenders do have some flexibility and if there doesn’t necessarily have to be exactly that amount each month but have demonstrated the funds deposited are consistent as well as making the determination the income will continue well into the future.

-Other Jumbo Requirments:
+Other Jumbo Requirements:

 Other lending guidelines apply such as qualifying credit scores, typically at least 700 credit score depending on the down payment.
 In addition, acceptable debt ratios and sufficient funds to close the transaction.
-Funds to close include cash necessary for a down payment and closing costs as well as cash reserves needed after the loan has closed and funded.
+Funds to close include cash necessary for a down payment and closing costs, as well as cash reserves needed after the loan has closed and funded.
 These requirements apply to both purchase and refinance transactions.
 Buyers can learn more about the Jumbo program down payment requirements on the Jumbo Loan page.

-Have questions? please reach out to us by calling Ph: 888-705-1975 or just submit the Request Contact form on this page for expedited service.
+Have questions?
+Please reach out to us by calling Ph: 888-705-1975 or just submit the Request Contact form on this page for expedited service.